 Show awareness of the key issues surrounding the question of an Italian national identity, and how these narratives continued to inform political debates and popular culture in the years after Unification.

 Teaching and Learning Strategy

-One 1 hour lecture (or seminar) per week for 11 weeks per semester
+One hour lecture and one hour seminar per week for 11 weeks

 - Literacy - Proficiency in reading and writing through a variety of media

 - Self-Management - Able to work unsupervised in an efficient, punctual and structured manner.
 To examine the outcomes of tasks and events, and judge levels of quality and importance

 - Information retrieval - Able to access different and multiple sources of information

 - Inter-personal - Able to question, actively listen, examine given answers and interact sensitevely with others